What’s the Big Obsession With Doors?

 The Quiet Americans

 Looking at those photos from the Gulf carriers, it’s easy to see that none of this is fair.
 Competing with heavily subsidized, government-owned airlines is pretty much impossible for American, European, and even most Asian carriers.
 Which isn’t to say their onboard products aren’t good.
-My photo collection doesn’t show it, but I’ve experienced most of them, and they hold their own.
-We’ve come a long way since the early 2000s, when broken seats, lousy food and terrible service were the standard.
+None of the U.S. carriers have returned quite to where they were pre-pandemic, but they’ve come a long way since the early 2000s, when broken seats, lousy food and terrible service were the standard.

 Comments (19)